Covered Services for Adults

 • ESSH is for people who are leaving inpatient or residential treatment.
 SSH is for people in recovery and active treatment or waiting for active treatment.

-• Medicaid: Not Covered
+• Medicaid: Not covered

 • Other State Funds: Covered

-• Pre-Authorization Required: Yes
+• Pre-Auth Required: Yes

 If you have Serious Mental Illness (SMI)* or Serious and Persistent Mental Illness (SPMI)** you and your family can get information that can help you understand your needs and strengths.
 This service is to help you learn about and understand your condition, so you can manage and make decisions in an informed way.
 Depending on what you need help with, you can come to sessions with just your family or a group of families that share the same experiences.